UD Almería: History

-The first football club in Almería was founded in 1909: el Almería Foot-Ball Club.
+The first football club in Almería was founded in 1909: Almería Foot-Ball Club.
 Since then, several Almería football clubs appeared and disappeared.
 One of them was AD Almería, a team that played in La Liga between 1979 and 1981, but disappeared in 1982, and was arguably UD Almería's predecessor.

 In 1989, a club named Almería Club de Fútbol was born, but in 2001 was renamed Unión Deportiva Almería.
 On 19 January 2001 the mayor of Almería Santiago Martínez Cabrejas announced in the city council that the new club UD Almería had been formed after the merger of two city teams - Polideportivo Almería and Almería CF. But UD Almería was not official until 28 June 2001, when Almería CF approved at the General Meeting of Shareholders the renaming.
 After playing one season in the second division, it was relegated to the third and the fourth divisions.

 After spending several seasons in the second level, Almería side was first promoted to the top flight after finishing runner-up in the 2006–07 season.
 After some outstanding performances, as the away win against Deportivo de La Coruña 3–0 in the first La Liga match, the team achieved a final 8th league place in 2007–08.
 At the club's helm was coach Unai Emery, as striker Álvaro Negredo finished team topscorer with 13 goals.